 Benefits of cat exercise wheels

 The greatest benefit of a cat exercise wheel is that it will motivate your cat to exercise.
-In 2019, 44% of domestic cats in the U.S. were found to be obese.
-Given this statistic, it’s important that cat owners do everything they can to give their pets a higher quality of life.
+In 2019, 44% of domestic cats in the U.S. were found to be obese.1 Given this statistic, it’s essential that cat owners do everything they can to give their pets a higher quality of life.
 It’s hard to give indoor cats the amount of exercise they need, and exercise wheels are one way to solve the problem.
 But would your cat actually use the wheel if you gave it to them?
 Cats have been shown to increase their physical activity if given the opportunity to do so.
 Your cat isn’t lazy because they want to be; they simply need the appropriate stimulation and opportunity to get up and move.

 Training your cat to use an exercise wheel

 While your cat might take a while to get used to their exercise wheel, be patient.
 As they get used to it, they will increase the amount of time they use it for.
 If you have an obese cat or aren’t comfortable with using treats for training, you can also use a laser pointer.
 Laser pointers encourage your cat’s natural predatory instincts and give them something to chase.
 Just be careful not to point it in your cat’s eyes as you can damage their retinas.
 Be patient with your cat if she’s not immediately taken to her exercise wheel.
 The amount of time it takes varies greatly between individual cats.
 Some take to it immediately and never want to get off.
-Other’s take several days just to stand on the wheel surface, then several more days to start walking on it.
+Others take several days just to stand on the wheel surface, then several more days to start walking on it.

 Are cat exercise wheels safe?

 While they can look intimidating if you take a look at how cats exercise on their own, a wheel isn’t much of a stretch for your cat.
 Cats like to jump on tall objects, climb things, run, chase, and even slide into walls.
-Reputable cat wheels are wide enough that your cat won’t go flying off and hurting themselves.
+Reputable cat wheels are wide enough that your cat won’t go flying off and hurt themselves.
 The cat exercise wheels listed in this review article are all safe to use for your cat.